African green bee-eater

 The African green bee-eater (Merops viridissimus) is a species of bird in the family Meropidae.

-It is found throughout arid regions of Africa from Senegal east to Ethiopia, and has expanded its range north to Egypt over the past few decades.
+It is found throughout arid Sahel region of Africa from Senegal east to Ethiopia, and has expanded its range north to Egypt over the past few decades.

 Taxonomy

-Although initially described as distinct species, the African and Arabian (M. cyanophrys) green bee-eaters were grouped with the Asian green bee-eater (M. orientalis) as the green bee-eater by Charles Sibley and Burt Monroe in 1990.
+Although initially described as distinct species, the African and Arabian (M. cyanophrys) green bee-eaters were lumped with the Asian green bee-eater (M. orientalis) as the green bee-eater by Sibley and Monroe in 1990.
 However, in 2014, the IUCN Red List and BirdLife International again split them as distinct species.
 A 2020 study found significant differences in morphology and voice between all three species, so they were also split from one another by the International Ornithologists' Union in 2021.

-There are thought to be three subspecies: